Reframing Wealth Beyond Finances

 Bottom Line

-If all this has you thinking about your unique situation, maybe you would like to visit with and experienced, well-trained fiduciary financial planner.
-I’m always an advocate for my clients – a fiduciary planner.
+If all this has you thinking about your unique situation, maybe you would like to visit with and experienced, well-trained financial planner in West Saint Paul, Minnesota.
+I provide recommendations based on your financial goals and needs.
 I love talking with new people.
 Reach out and we can have a get-acquainted visit.
-Just follow this LINK to find a time that works for you.
+Just follow this LINKto find a time that works for you.

 Yes, I am a CERTIFIED FINANCIAL PLANNER™ professional.
-I’m always a fiduciary and I work on a fee basis.
+I work in our clients’ best interests on all of my financial plans.
 And yes, I’m still taking on a few great families to be part of my financial planning practice.